50 Knows Football

 Yeah, [expletive] Bo Jackson.

-Nike should enlist Curtis Jackson, a-k-47-a 50 Cent for their next [expletive] stateside soccer ad campaign.
+Nike should enlist Curtis Jackson, a-k-47-a 50 Cent for their next stateside soccer ad campaign.

 In fact, [expletive] Juergen Klinsmann.
-Make 'Fiddy' the next coach of the [expletive] USA.
-He seems to know the basics of good football quite well, and best of all apparently has solid know-how to ensure that the game catches (gun)fire in America's urban jungles.
+Make 'Fiddy' the next coach of the USA.
+He seems to know the basics of football, and best of all has solid know-how to ensure that the game catches (gun)fire in America's concrete jungles.

-(censorship services by the G-8 Office of Stopping Shit)
+(censorship services by the G-8 Office of Stopping Sh*t.)

 The Cosmos are Back in Town